rancher/opni-docs/docs/index.md

      - GPU Learning is temporarily disabled in the v0.4.0 release as Opni moves to a multicluster architecture.
 This will be returning in a future release
      - The v1beta1 API has been deprecated in this release.
 Details about the changes made in v1beta2 can be found [here](apiversions/v1beta2.md)
+     - The UI and Insights services, which were experimental, have been removed.

 ## Installing Opni